aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     A `SyntaxError` occurs when Python cannot understand your code.

-    Python could not understand the code the file 'TESTS:\syntax\raise_syntax_error66.py'.
+    Python could not understand the code in the file 'TESTS:\syntax\raise_syntax_error66.py'
-    It reached the end of the file and expected more content.
+    beyond the location indicated below by --> and ^.

        1: '''Should raise SyntaxError: unexpected EOF while parsing'''
        2:
        3: for i in range(10):
+    -->4:
+          ^

     Likely cause based on the information given by Python:
         Python tells us that it reached the end of the file